DenoiseRep: Denoising Model for Representation Learning: Related Work

-\textbf{Discriminative models} learn condition datatribution, e.g. $P(y|x)$, where $x$ is input data and $y$ is task-relative features, classiification task~\cite{agarap2017architecture,albawi2017understanding,deng2012mnist} map data into its tags, retrieval task~\cite{lin2015deep,weyand2020google} map data into a feature space where similar data should be near otherwise farawary, detection task~\cite{ren2015faster,law2018cornernet} map data into is space position and size. \textbf{Person Re-Identification (ReID)} is a fine-grained retrieval task that solves the challenging task of identifying individuals in different camera views.
-Due to its fine-grained nature, it has a more discriminative feature, so we chose it as our benchmark task.
+\textbf{Discriminative models} learn condition distribution, \textit{i.e.} $P(y|x)$, where $x$ is data and $y$ is task-specific features.
+For example, classification tasks~\cite{agarap2017architecture,albawi2017understanding,deng2012mnist} map data to tags, retrieval tasks~\cite{lin2015deep,weyand2020google} map data to a feature space where similar data should be near otherwise faraway, detection task~\cite{ren2015faster,law2018cornernet} map data to space position and size. \textbf{Person Re-Identification (ReID)} is a fine-grained retrieval task which identifies individuals among disjoint camera views.
+Considering its challenge to feature discrimination, we take ReID as the major benchmark task and the others as auxiliary benchmarks.
 Existing ReID methods can be grouped into hand-crafted descriptors~\cite{liao2015person, ma2014covariance, yang2014salient} incorporated with metric learning~\cite{koestinger2012large,liao2015efficient,zheng2013reidentification} and deep learning algorithms~\cite{wang2020high,wang2019color,wang2023self, ni2023part, fu2021unsupervised, cho2022part}.
 State-of-the-art ReID models often leverage convolutional neural networks (CNNs)~\cite{lecun1998gradient} to capture intricate spatial relationships and hierarchical features within person images.
 Attention mechanisms~\cite{vaswani2017attention, dosovitskiy2020image}, spatial-temporal modeling~\cite{li2020dyngcn,li2022autost}, and domain adaptation techniques~\cite{chen2018domain} have further enhanced the adaptability of ReID models to diverse and challenging real-world scenarios.

-\textbf{Reparameterization} of a model adopts an approximate equivalent new method to replace an existing modeling method.
-Reparameterization can reduce the number of parameters, reduce model computational complexity, and improve design flexibility.
-As RepVGG~\cite{ding2021repvgg} proposed, a multi-branch structure is set up in the VGG network, which only has linear operations inside.
-During the inference stage, the parameters of multiple branches are merged into parameters of a single branch through reparameterization, without the need for retraining, thereby reducing the number of parameters and the time complexity of inference.